 Upcoming AZCEC Events

 Join any of our Virtual Board Meetings to get to see how we are working to improve outcome for our special education students, educators, and families.
-Must be a member of the Council for Exceptional Children - apply online - to attend board meetings.
+Must be a member of the Council for Exceptional Children - Join Now - to attend board meetings.
 Attend on Zoom or at 99 E. Virginia Ave.
 Suite 120, Phoenix, AZ 85004.

 - December 11, 2021 from 9:00 - 11:00